20 Best Jobs for People With ADHD (Hyperactive, Inattentive, or Combined)

 Best for: Combined ADHD types with a knack for detail-oriented work!

 Medical coding is a field that involves assigning codes to medical diagnoses and procedures for billing and insurance purposes.
-This job requires a high level of attention to detail and accuracy and a strong understanding of medical terminology and coding standards.
+This is one of the jobs for people with ADHD that requires a high level of attention to detail and accuracy and a strong understanding of medical terminology and coding standards.

 Best for: People with inattentive ADHD who can hyper focus on complex issues!

-A career as a computer programmer may be a good match for people who enjoy working with technology and have a knack for problem-solving.
+One of the careers for people with ADHD that may be a good match for those who enjoy working with technology and have a knack for problem-solving is computer programming .
 This job entails writing and testing code for software applications, necessitating a high degree of concentration and attention to detail.

 [Fast-paced jobs]